 Thank you for choosing to live with us; Our dynamic team welcomes you!
-We aim provide a safe, clean, convenient, and supportive home away from home.
-In the midst of the COVID19 pandemic, we continue to offer residence programs and facilities designed to help you stay safe while you succeed in your academic pursuits.
+We aim to provide a safe, clean, convenient, and supportive home away from home.
+We are eager to offer residence programs and facilities designed to help you make meaningful connections with others while you succeed in your academic pursuits.
 Did you know residence students are more likely to graduate?
 It's true!

-Our Residence Assistants have been busy training and preparing to support you this year.
+Our Residence Assistants are trained and prepared to support you this year.
 The residence life team has engaging, fun, and memorable programming planned for you.
 Get to know your RAs; they are here to guide and support you, so feel free to ask them anything.
 In return, please familiarize yourself with the guidelines in this handbook.